Music Sync

 Common practice in many .xdrv charts is to simplify complicated or dense rhythms to simple patterns, where sounds of less emphasis are purposefully not recognized with a note.
 This process is known as syncopating.
 Syncopating is great for limiting difficulty in easier charts, but it is also great for maintaining proper difficulty progression in harder charts, especially in slower sections.

 Charting to difficulty is the process in which a charter creates patterns with a specific difficulty rating in mind.
-Charting to difficulty can be good in stabilizing the difficulty progression of a chart (as it prevents any one section from being charted too difficult), but striving for the wrong difficulty can result in undercharting (where the song is underrepresented by the chart) or an overcharting.
-Newer charters should not chart to difficulty too strongly until they have a good understanding of EX-XDRiVER’s difficulty scale, which can only come with time or purposeful observation.
+Charting to difficulty can be good in stabilizing the difficulty progression of a chart, but striving for the wrong difficulty can result in undercharting (where the song’s intensity exceeds the chart) or overcharting (where the chart’s intensity exceeds the song).
+Newer charters should not chart to difficulty too strongly until they have a good understanding of EX-XDRiVER’s difficulty scale, which can only come with time and purposeful observation.

 If you are familiar with the step-based rhythm game scene, then you are probably also familiar with stamina and tech charts.
 Stamina charts are charts where lengthy streams of notes are used, which require a lot of stamina to hit completely.
 Tech charts, on the other hand, are charts that focus more on tricky rhythms and combinations of simultaneous notes, known as chords.

 The basic concepts of “stamina” and “tech” charting can be applied to XDRV charts as well, despite the game not being step-focused.
 In fact, you can find many of these tendencies in base-game XDRV charts.
 Charts like CANDYLAND and LUMINOUS RACE are more akin to stamina charts, while charts like And So You Felt or City in the Clouds are more tech-adjacent.
-You don’t have to commit a chart to one of these styles for a chart, but when warranted, it can give a chart some flavor.
+You don’t have to commit every chart to one of these styles, but when warranted, it can give your chart some flavor.

 As demonstrated by this article, there is a lot of nuance as to how XDRV charts can be patterned.
-You shouldn’t be too worried about adhering to these principles.
-Rather, you should allow these principles to naturally guide you towards your decisions on charting certain sections.
+Don’t be too worried about adhering to these principles.
+Rather, you should allow these principles to guide you through difficult charting decisions.
 The next section will go over common note and hold patterns that you can use in charts.